 Record Date.
 The date the DRB takes an action on an Application.

 Reimbursable Expenses.
-All fees, costs and expenses incurred by the HOC for such work, advice or other assistance shall be deemed to be Reimbursable Expenses.
+All fees, costs and expenses incurred by the HOC, or the HOC’s Design Review consultant(s), for such work, advice or other assistance shall be deemed to be Reimbursable Expenses.
 Reimbursable Expenses are deemed to be “charges for Functions” as provided for in the Declaration and shall be promptly reimbursed by the Applicant to the HOC.
 The HOC may retain experts (architects, engineers, surveyors, attorneys and others) to assist in its review and action on an Application.

 Site.
 Each parcel of real property, together with all Improvements thereon, within the Aldasoro Ranch the fee simple interest of which may be conveyed in its entirety to a third party without violating the subdivision regulations of San Miguel County, Colorado, as in effect from time-to-time.
 Notwithstanding the foregoing, a parcel of property owned in its entirety by the HOC shall not be considered a Site.
 A Site may not be further subdivided or condominiumized and it may only be used for the construction of one (1) Dwelling Unit and, subject to the limitation in paragraph 7.30 of the Declaration, if authorized by the zoning, subdivision and building codes of San Miguel County.